EvilTwin01/Local-server-Restaurant/README.md

 ***Please Read This before testing the system***

 this system is optimized for screen resolution 1600x900 only.
-You will face issues with others resolution.
+You will face issues with other resolutions.